 - 1. To prepare graduates with demonstrated competence in the knowledge, skills and behavior required for respiratory care practice as performed by registered respiratory therapists (RRTs). - 2.
-To provide community leadership through engagement, service learning and organizational involvement. - 3.
-To provide an inclusive learning, caring community that supports students' success and graduation. - 4.
-To serve as a leader in respiratory education, evidence-based practice, research and health care. - 5.
-To promote and advance personal development and interprofessional collaboration of respiratory faculty, staff, graduates and health professionals.
+To prepare leaders for the field of respiratory care by including curricular content with objectives related to the field of respiratory care in one or more of the following: management, education, research, and advanced clinical practice (which may include an area of specialization). - 3.
+To provide community leadership through engagement, service learning and organizational involvement. - 4.
+To provide an inclusive learning, caring community that supports students' success and graduation. - 5.
+To serve as a leader in respiratory education, evidence-based practice, research and health care. - 6.
+To promote and advance personal development and interprofessional collaboration of respiratory faculty, staff, graduates, and health professionals.